xinfn/xinchain/white paper/whitepaper.md

 Double ratchet is popular among secret chat apps, such as Signal, Whatsapp, Telegram.

 Another important feature of Xinchain End to End Encryption is Quantum Resistance.
-Nowadays, more and more people are beginning to talk about Quantum Computers which use quantum mechanics to massively accelerate computation and how it may affect our lives.
-The research of quantum computers opens the Gates with new possibilities for many other research areas such as Machine learning, genetic engineering, molecular simulation etc. One of the most important influence is public key cryptography, according to the Shor's algorithm, all of the popular Public key cryptosystem(RSA, ElGamal, ECDSA and so on) will be broken once a powerful quantum computer emerges.
+Nowadays, more and more people are begin to talk about Quantum Computers which use quantum mechanics to massively accelerate computation and how it may affect our lives.
+The research of quantum computers opens the gates with new possibilities for many other research areas such as Machine learning, genetic engineering, molecular simulation etc. One of the most important influence is public key cryptography, according to the Shor's algorithm, all of the popular Public key cryptosystem(RSA, ElGamal, ECDSA and so on) will be broken once a powerful quantum computer emerges.
 Public key cryptography is widely used